cado-security/product-help/docs/cado/investigate/Intelligence.md

 > **Note**
 >
 > Matches occur within file content, not the filename itself.
-Optionally, add a descriptive title for an indicator by prefixing it with a semicolon (;).
+> You must include a descriptive title for an indicator using a semicolon (;) to seperate it from the IOC, for example:
 >
 > **Example:**
 >